bjornkihlberg/PureScript-Tutorials/ex05 - optics/README.md

 > setX 3 recordA
 { b: { x: 3 } }
 ```
 The `setX` function also works as expected and might be fine for this simple example.
+However we can imagine it becoming unwieldy for more complicated cases where we might have lists, maps and/or sum types.
+The idea behind profunctor optics is that you compose "lenses" and "prisms" to "point" at something in a datastructure to conveniently manipulate it in a pure way.
+From here on we'll use the well designed [profunctor-lenses](https://pursuit.purescript.org/packages/purescript-profunctor-lenses/5.0.0) module to learn how to use optics in PureScript.
 ## Instructions
 ### Setup
 1. Install required modules